ChuChu2112/alx-system_engineering-devops/0x00-shell_basics/README.md

-The '8-firstdelete' script removes a 'betty' file from the '/tmp/my_first_directory' pathway The '9-firstdirdeletion' removes the 'my_first_directory' and all its contents The script '10-back' changes the working directory to the previous one
+The '8-firstdelete' script removes a 'betty' file from the '/tmp/my_first_directory' pathway The '9-firstdirdeletion' removes the 'my_first_directory' and all its contents The script '10-back' changes the working directory to the previous one The '11-lists' script prints out the contents of the current, parent and boot directories in their long format including any hidden files